 Imagine that scientists announced tomorrow that they had found a plant that could cure cancer, worked like Viagra, provided safe contraception, stopped common colds, and tasted better than chocolate.
 Imagine if they then told you that they’d mysteriously lost it.
-Sounds a bit crazy but that is exactly what happened around 2000 years ago and there are plenty of records to prove it.
+Sounds a bit crazy, but that is exactly what happened to the Silphium plant around 2000 years ago, and there are plenty of records to prove it.

 It was a beautiful location surrounded by steep hills that were unusually green and fertile.
-One day dark storm clouds filled the’ hole in the sky’ and there was a downpour of black rain.
-Soon after this the people of Kyrenia noticed a strange plant growing on the hillsides.
-At first nobody took much notice and soon it spread for miles but only ever grew in an area roughly 120 miles by 40miles.
-Soon after the people of Kyrenia discovered just how extraordinary this plant actual was.
+One day dark storm clouds filled the hole in the sky’, and there was a downpour of black rain.
+Soon after this, the people of Kyrenia noticed a strange plant growing on the hillsides.
+At first, nobody took much notice, and soon it spread for miles but only ever grew in an area roughly 120 miles by 40 miles.
+Soon after, the people of Kyrenia discovered just how extraordinary this plant actually was.
 They saw it as a gift from the God Apollo and adopted it as their symbol.
 They called it Silphium.

-The white sap from the stem could be turned into spice by mixing it with fine meal.
-As a spice it was delicious and unparalleled in flavour.
-Men who ate food prepared with the herb quickly found that it was also a potent aphrodisiac and women who used it found that it worked as a contraceptive.
-In larger doses it was also the ancient equivalent of the morning after pill.
+The white sap from the stem could be turned into spice by mixing it with a fine meal.
+As a spice, it was delicious and unparalleled in flavour.
+Men who ate food prepared with the herb quickly found that it was also a potent aphrodisiac, and women who used it found that it worked as a contraceptive.
+In larger doses, it was also the ancient equivalent of the morning-after pill.

 According to records from the time it was a natural antibiotic and amazingly effective against dog bites and other forms of septicaemia.
 Those that had coughs and sore throats used a syrup made from the plant to achieve an almost instantaneous cure.
 It was used to treat scorpion and snakebites as well as being used as a cure for the most serious of maladies.
 Modern researchers speculate that this was indeed cancers.